ProximalEnergy/docs-mdbook/src/pv_performance/effective_plane_of_array_irradiance.md

 The Effective Plane of Array Irradiance (EPOAI) is the amount of irradiance that is incident upon the active cell area of the photovoltaic array.
 This is differentiated from the Plane of Array Irradiance (POAI) which is the amount of irradiance that is incident upon the front face of the photovoltaic array glass.

-Conceptually, losses calculated while calculating the effective plane of array irradiance are generally calculated in the same order as the physical losses that occur between the sun's rays and the cell active material.
+Conceptually, losses calculated while calculating the effective plane of array irradiance are generally calculated in the same order as the physical losses that occur between the sun's rays and t`he cell active material.
 For example, soiling loss on top of the module glass is calculated before the incidence angle effect inside of the module glass.
 On the other hand, some losses such as spectral correction, which are actually material science losses are calculated empirical losses in effective plane of array irradiance.

 ## Acronyms:
 - Irradiance